 I wanted to love this app.
 It has a lot of potential, and it really does provide a valuable service by rewarding people for better driving habits — something that positively impacts all of us.

-But to recommend the app today, as a way of making a few dollars on the side, would be doing The Ways To Wealth’s readers a disservice.
+But to recommend the app today, as a legit money making app, would be doing The Ways To Wealth’s readers a disservice.

 As of today, there’s no realistic way to redeem your “OnMyWay cash” for real cash.
 And while the company has made slight changes to its marketing language to clarify that fact, most readers will see the word “cash” and skim over the fine print, only to be disappointed when they discover the actual payout options.